pgRouting/workshop/docs/chapters/chapter-4.rst

 * Supported PostGIS version

 These requirements are met on OSGeoLive.
 When the required software is installed, open a terminal window by pressing :code:`ctrl-alt-t` and follow the instructions.
-Information about installing OSGeoLive can be found on :doc:chapter-3.
+Information about installing OSGeoLive can be found on :doc:`chapter-3`.

-.. note:: If OSGeoLive is not being used, please refer to `Chapter: Appendix`_.
+.. note:: If OSGeoLive is not being used, please refer to the chapter's appendix to set up the user "user".

 .. foo*